-All reports of concern or allegation to the Staffordshire LADO (Local Authority Designated Officer) that an adult working or volunteering with children:
+All reports of concern or allegation that an adult working or volunteering with children:

-- Has or may have harmed a child - May have committed a criminal offence related to a child and / or - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children
+- has or may have harmed a child; - may have committed a criminal offence related to a child; and/or behaved towards a child or children in a way that indicates they may pose a risk of harm to children should be communicated with the Staffordshire LADO.

-Step 1: If your workplace has a Designated Senior Manager who deals with allegations contact them.
+Step 1: Raise your concern with the Headteacher.
 They must contact the First Response Team within 24 hours of any situation arising at 0800 1313 126

-If your workplace does not have a Designated Senior Manager or if the concern is in relation to them please contact the First Response Team directly within 24 hours of any situation arising at 0800 1313 126
+If the concern is in relation to the Headteacher, contact the First Response Team directly within 24 hours of any situation arising at 0800 1313 126

-Step 2: The First Response Team will ensure that the matter is passed promptly to the Staffordshire LADO Duty Officer and assist in initiating any additional safeguarding activities.
+Step 2: The First Response Team will ensure that the matter is passed promptly to the Staffordshire LADO Duty Officer and will assist in initiating any additional safeguarding activities.

-If your concern or allegation is urgent and outside of office hours telephone: 0845 6042 886 (the Emergency Duty Team).
+If your concern or allegation is urgent and outside of office hours, telephone: 0845 6042 886 (the Emergency Duty Team).